Barham, John Kenneth Interview

 You’re very lucky.
 So what’s the recipe then?

 Good living.
-I didn’t drink; I wasn’t a real drinker.
+I didn’t drink; I wasn’t a beer drinker.
 I’m still not, I drink tea or coffee.
-I don’t drink beer or any spirits; or wine, I don’t have.
+I don’t drink beer, or any spirits or wine.
 I think that was good.

 Were you a smoker?